||Dynaco / TDF ST-70

 especially these large triode SE amps, we are talking about

 cost alot of money!
-A pair of good/competent (made by real
+Imagine a pair of good/competent output

-companies!) output transformers are easily north of $600 and
+not general transformer companies!) are easily north of $600 and

 need further diagnosis.
 If you have similar amp and having

 problem.
 It is require another over rebuilt/redesign.
 Which

 you better off buying a new amp or buy our 845/211- we

 can reuse some transformers and the tubes.
 Here, we actually

 fitted our own 845 design into the amp, with our

 professional skill on making PCBs, It fits perfectly with all